melinda-z/CI-MS2-MovieQuiz/README.md

 - Considering the format of the quiz for this project, as there won't be pictures displayed in the question, our target audience will be over 16 year old.

-- In today's world, everything is international, and that includes the film industry, most of the popular movies are known by majority people of the wrold, considering that, our target audience's location is global.
+- In today's world, everything is international, and that includes the film industry.
+Most of the popular movies are known by the majority of people of the world.
+Considering that, our target audience's location is global.

-- As there's no evidence shows that man loves watching moive more than woman or vice versa (even though I hear a lot from my female friends that their men watches the same movie over and over!), our target audience will be both genders.
+- As there's no evidence to show that men love watching moives more than women or vice versa (even though I hear a lot from my female friends that their men watch the same movie over and over!), our target audience will be both genders.

 - The best way to promote our quiz game is through online advertisements and social media shares.